 Suggested article: Seven must have survival knife styles for preppers

 Does the sheath holds any surprises?

-My grandfather used to say that the sheath is to knife as a holster is to pistol and you wouldn’t want a sheath that doesn’t properly secure your knife.
+My grandfather used to say that the sheath is to knife as a holster is to pistol.
+You wouldn’t want a sheath that doesn’t properly secure your knife.
 Buying a knife requires to also pay attention to the sheath the knife comes with.
 A good sheath should secure your knife in an easily accessible manner and it should also hold a few surprises.
-A good sheath may feature a friction fit or a click retention fit and it should also allow carry on the body or survival bag.
+A good sheath may feature a friction fit or a click retention fit.
+It should also allow carry on the body or survival bag.
 There are also sheaths that pack a little extra, like a ferro rod, a compass, a whistle and even a sharping mechanism.
 Look for the extras the sheath may hold when buying a knife and get your money’s worth.

 What do people say about my knife?

 With the amount of information you can find online, there is no why you won’t be able to find a review or two about the knife you intend on purchasing.
-It’s always a good idea to check what people are saying about your knife and you shouldn’t rush before you read all the opinions you can find.
+It’s always a good idea to check what people are saying about your knife.
+You shouldn’t rush before you read all the opinions you can find.
 Buying a knife should also be influenced by the overall experience of the people who bought and used the knife you have your eyes on.
 Keep in mind that some feedback may be negative due to buyer’s use error, while some of them may be overly zealous when giving a feedback.
-Try to get a balanced view by reading as many opinions as possible and if most of the feedback is negative, moving to the second knife on your list should be a no-brainer.
+Try to get a balanced view by reading as many opinions as possible.
+If most of the feedback is negative, moving to the second knife on your list should be a no-brainer.

-Buying a knife is always an interesting experience for me and over the years I’ve learned that you need to pay attention to how you spend your money, especially if your survival depends on a particular tool.
+Buying a knife is always an interesting experience for me.
+Over the years I’ve learned that you need to pay attention to how you spend your money.
+Especially if your survival depends on a particular tool.
 You should never rush into buying a knife without making sure all the above is covered.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: